EashanKaushik/awesome-amazon-bedrock/readme.md

 | Amazon Bedrock Data Automation as parser | | | |
 | Foundation models as a parser | | | |

-- Vector Stores

-- Build a knowledge base by connecting to a unstructured data source and Vector Stores
+### Build a knowledge base by connecting to a unstructured data source and Vector Stores

 |           API          |    Code Sample   |    AWS Blog     |    Bedrock Guide     |
 | ---------------------- | ---------------- | --------------- | -------------------- |